kainam-jg/kimball-stage1/README.md

 ```

 3. Configure the application:
-   - Create a `config.json` file with your MongoDB connection details:
+   - Create a `config.json` file with your MongoDB connection details and authentication:
      - Replace `username:password` with your MongoDB credentials
      - Replace `cluster.mongodb.net` with your cluster URL
      - Replace `your_database_name` with your actual database name
+     - Add authentication credentials for the web interface
    - Ensure your MongoDB instance is accessible

 ## Configuration